 The program featured a diverse array of speakers, including accomplished women leaders and midcareer and new professionals.
 Among them were Shannon Schuyler, PwC chief purpose and inclusion officer, Alfreda Bradley-Coar, former senior executive and general counsel at General Electric, and others, commenting on leadership, professional trends, work/life balance and the career journey.

-Associate Professor of Accountancy Kelly Richmond Pope, from the School of Accountancy & MIS, also presented a talk titled “We Are All Ethical, So Why So Much Fraud?” and screened her 2017 documentary “All the Queens Horses.”
-As part of her session, participants reviewed several white-collar crime cases and how ethical leadership could have been detected or prevented these crimes.
+DePaul Associate Professor of Accountancy Kelly Richmond Pope also presented a talk titled “We Are All Ethical, So Why So Much Fraud?” and screened her 2017 documentary “All the Queen’s Horses.”
+As part of her session, participants reviewed several white-collar crime cases and discussed how ethical leadership could have detected or prevented these crimes.